DeSciL/Qualtrics/README.md

 # Qualtrics

 Setup Qualtrics for surveys and experiments in the lab and on Amazon Mechanical Turk.
+This is preliminary material.
+Please help us to improve these documentation.

 ### 1. Panel Setup

-Running a surveys on Mturk can easily be accomplished with a panel in Qualtrics.
+Running surveys on Mturk can easily be accomplished with a panel in Qualtrics.
 A panel is essentially an address list that stores passwords and redemption codes.
 Turkers access the survey with personalized links and have to copy/paste the redemption code from the last survey page back to Mturk.
-From the panel, finally, one can compile a code list which has to be submitted to DeSciL staff.
+This panel file has to be submitted to DeSciL staff.

 - See [Panel](Panel/Panel.md) for more details.